longchass/citroasses/README.md

     - docker image list  -> Get the id of the image that you just have built
     - docker run -p 80:80 <image-id-you-got-from above>

-    Assuming you want to scale up the instances do:
+    Assuming you want to scale up the instances do: (This currently doesn't work since connection is required to download the complete model weights from huggingface and cache it, upon trigger the api and instance will automatically kill itself and there is no solution to lock start up yet until this has completed)
     - cd <location-of-this-folder>
     - docker-compose up --build -d
     - docker-compose up -d --scale api=5